-- FA is a mechanism used to recognize tokens specified by a regular expression.
+- FA is a mechanism used to recognize tokens specified by a regular expression. - Definition: - A finite set of states, i.e., vertices. - A set of transitions, labeled by characters, i.e., labeled directed edges. - A starting state, i.e., a vertex with an incoming edge marked with "start". - A set of final (accepting) states, i.e., vertices of concentric circles.

-- Definition:

-- A finite set of states.

-- A set of transitions, labeled by characters.

-- A starting state.

-- A set of final (accepting) states.